bhauman/bhauman.github.com/drafts/housing-bubble.md

 ## Conclusion

+Again, this is not a detailed guide to how to build a dome.
+I wrote this with the intention of making a summary of my experience available to other makers and alternative shelter enthusiasts.
+I was also hoping to make domes more approachable and less esoteric.

 This blog post has been a long time coming.
-I'm really glad I procrastinated this long.
-I feel much better about recommending something that I have experienced
+I'm really glad that I procrastinated this long.
+I feel much better about recommending a structure that I have experienced living in.

-I think its very important to live in a structure before you advocate it.
+The dome I described performs admirably.
+If you are considering a canvas dome, teepee, or yurt you should consider building a frameless dome as well.
+It's cheap, considerably easier to make, and in my opinion much more livable.

+If you are starting a startup, you should consider building a dome office.
+If you need a workshop ...

 ## Early attempts